 Summary

-Trader Joe's Focaccia Bread is new.
+Trader Joe's Focaccia Bread is a delicious option in the bread aisle.

 Pros